 In 2016, the Roald Dahl Day celebrations are even more marvellous as we celebrate 100 years of Roald Dahl and 25 years of Roald Dahl's Marvellous Children's Charity.
 There's a special Roald Dahl rose which donates some of its proceeds to the charity and events that celebrate the families we support, including one in Cardiff where Roald Dahl was born and Birmingham, where we have appointed the country's first Transitional Care Coordinator for children and young people affected by rare diseases.

-We currently have 54 Roald Dahl children's specialist nurses in post and our marvellous nursing community is set to grow further.
+At the end of 2016, there are 54 Roald Dahl children's specialist nurses in post and our marvellous nursing community is set to grow further.